iamatulsingh/rabbitmq-example/README.md

 # RabbitMQ Example

-This is an example of Rabbitmq with flask and Docker.
+This is an example of RabbitMQ with flask and Docker.

 ## How to use?